StanfordBDHG/ChatPPC/README.md

 - Split the content into chunks with appropriate overlap
 - Generate embeddings using OpenAI
 - Store the embeddings in your Supabase vector database

+## Admin Dashboard

+To access the admin dashboard for viewing conversation analytics and managing documents:

+1. Navigate to the Supabase dashboard and add a new user under `Authentication` with an email and password.
+Currently only admins have individual user accounts, whereas users access without an account, therefore *any user created in Supabase Authentication is automatically considered an admin*.
+2. Navigate to `/admin` or click the `Admin Login` button in the navbar.
+3. Sign in with admin credentials.